MarkusSagen/Master-Thesis-Multilingual-Longformer/README.md

 Each fine-tuning are grouped based on the dataset, language and context length and then evaluated for each model.
-For more in-depth explanation of the pre-training script and parameters, see [Here](Pretraining_Details.md)
+For more in-depth explanation of the pre-training script and parameters, see [Here](Pretraining_Details.md).

+> We have also made the model weights and config available [here](https://drive.google.com/file/d/12hrC4EsjQz6lq37xVN7Qb3oqNdEb-FEx/view?usp=sharing)) for the XLM-Long (XLM-R pre-trained into a Longformer mdoel).

 <details><summary><b>Runs:</b></summary>
 <p>